How to Roller Skate for Beginners?

 Can I bring my own skates?

-Yes, however we will have to inspect them for cleanliness, safety, and to make sure there are no protruding parts that will scratch our floor.
+Yes, we will have to inspect them for cleanliness, safety, and to make sure there are no protruding parts that will scratch our floor.
 If you have worn your skates outside, we highly recommend that you thoroughly clean them before bringing them with you as dirt, gravel, or other debris may fall loose while skating and cause a hazard on our skating floor.

 Do you have walkers that my child can use to learn how to skate?

 No, we recommend that a parent skate with their child for support, or near the railings until they get their balance.
+Children will gain their balance faster without depending on support.
+Signing up for lessons is also recommended for beginners of all ages.

 FREE PASSES – Can I use expired passes?
 Are they valid during Special Event Skates?